Smart Women

 Smart Women is a 1983 novel by Judy Blume that tells the story of a divorcee who falls for her friend's ex-husband.

 Plot summary

 The story follows Margo and B.B., two divorcees who are trying to restart their lives in Boulder, Colorado, to the annoyance and amusement of their teenage daughters.
-Matters get much more complex and relationships strained when B.B.'s ex-husband moves next door to Margo and starts a relationship with her.
+Matters get much more complex and relationships strained when B.B.'s ex-husband moves next door to Margo and starts a relationship with him.